openvinotoolkit/openvino_tensorflow/docker/README.md

 		docker build -t openvino/openvino_tensorflow_ubuntu20_runtime:2.0.0-serving -f ubuntu20/openvino_tensorflow_cgvh_runtime_2.0.0-serving.dockerfile .

-Here is an example to serve Resnet50 model using OpenVINO™ Integration with Tensorflow with the client script included in TF-Serving repository.
+Here is an example to serve Resnet50 model using OpenVINO™ Integration with Tensorflow and a client script that performs inference on the model using the REST API.

 1. Download [Resnet50 model](#https://storage.googleapis.com/tfhub-modules/google/imagenet/resnet_v2_50/classification/5.tar.gz) from TF Hub and untar its contents into the folder `resnet_v2_50_classifiation/5`